-Elvenking (1997-present) is a Power Metal band from Sacile, Friuli-Venezia Giulia, Italy.
+Elvenking (1997-present): a Power Metal band from Sacile, Friuli-Venezia Giulia, Italy.

 Previously appearing as a session player, Gorlan, a friend of Aydan and Jarpen, then fully joined as a bassist.